 The ingredients in Adderall are the same as in amphetamine, making it an addictive drug.
 When it is used for an extensive period of time, dependence on the drug can form.
 In this case, one faces the need to stop taking it.
 According to the National Institute on Drug Abuse, physical dependence symptoms are then manifested in aggression, restlessness, elevated blood pressure, and stomach problems.

 Another reason to get off this drug is that a physician has decided to switch one’s medication, for example, with Vyvanse.
 Vyvanse and Adderall are both used to treat ADHD.
 In both cases, a patient faces the risk of experiencing withdrawal symptoms.

 What is an Adderall Withdrawal?

-Adderall withdrawals happen to people who decided to wean off of the medication.
-Adderall comedown is not an easy battle to fight.
+Adderall withdrawals happen to people who decided to wean off the medication, and it is not an easy battle to fight.
 The symptoms that go with it includes physical and mental struggles that require assistance and support.

 When users stop taking this drug, the dopamine levels will drop so low.
 The brain and body will take time to adapt to the new change.
-People who do not suffer from Adderall abuse symptoms will not have any problem when making a temporary break from the medication.
-It is important to follow what the prescription says.
-However, if one exceeds on the frequency and dose of what is recommended, certain effects will be experienced upon stopping the drug.
+People who do not suffer from Adderall abuse symptoms are less likely to have problems when making a temporary break from the medication.
+This is why it is so important to follow what the prescription says.
+However, if one exceeds the recommended frequency and dose, certain effects will be experienced upon stopping the drug.

 What are the Common Adderall Withdrawal Symptoms?

-Although Adderall is not a narcotic from the medical point of view, some of the withdrawal symptoms are the same as in narcotic withdrawal.
+Although this drug is not a narcotic from the medical point of view, some of the withdrawal symptoms are the same as in narcotic withdrawal.
 The withdrawal symptoms only take place when the drug in question is already placed into a halt.
-These should not be confused with the side effects which are experienced during product use because they don’t really understand what is Adderall used for.

 - Intense hunger